Destileria Limtuaco: Products

 Destileria Limtuaco's first product is Siok Hoc Tong, a Chinese herbal tonic.
-The distillery also known for its White Castle Whisky, which was largely marketed on television the 1970s; its advertisements usually featuring a young lady in red bikini accompanied by a white horse.
+The distillery is also known for its White Castle Whisky, which was largely marketed on television in the 1970s; its advertisements are usually featuring a young lady in red bikini accompanied by a white horse.

 The distillery also started developing Philippine craft spirits in the 2000s, which are meant to be souvenirs.
 The distillery began developing its craft spirits after company president Olivia Limpe-Aw often receives request from buyers for "something distinctly Filipino" when executives join business junkets abroad.
 The first of the distillery's craft spirits was the Paradise Mango Rum introduced in 2002, which initially had poor domestic reception due to expectations that locally produced alcohol should be cheap.
 The product eventually gained traction as a pasalubong or gift of Filipinos for their foreign friends due to its bottle design.

 Other craft spirits include the Amadeo Coffee Liqueur, a coffee based alcohol named after the town of Amadeo, Cavite which is reputed to be the "Coffee Capital of the Philippines"; the Manille Liqueur de Calamansi and Manille Liqueur de Dalandan, the Very Old Captain Artisan Crafted Dark Rum, Vigan Basi (sugarcane wine) which was made in cooperation with the local government of La Union, and the San Juan Lambanog, a palm liquor sourced from San Juan, Batangas.

 Museum

 Destileria Limtuaco hosts its own museum which opened on February 6, 2018.
 It is hosted inside a stone house along San Juan de Letran Street in Intramuros, Manila, and is dedicated to the company's history and liquor making.
 The stone house was bought by the distillery during the management of Julius Limpe in 1979.
 There were plans back then to convert the building to a museum but progress on the project was stalled from 1989 to 2004 until it was continued by Limpe's daughter, Olivia Limpe-Aw.
-The museum features exhibits featuring the liquor distillery and bottle-making processes, and a section dedicated to the distillery's flagship brand White Castle Whiskey.
+The museum features exhibits featuring the liquor distillery and bottle-making processes, and a section dedicated to the distillery's flagship brand White Castle Whisky.
 It also hosts 120 bottles of Destileria Limtuaco's products, including its first product Siok Hoc Tong, with the oldest bottle dating back to the 1920s.